SmartPool/smartpool-client/README.md

 [Ethereum Geth client](https://github.com/ethereum/go-ethereum) needs to be compiled from source.

 #### Ethminer
-We support CPU and GPU mining with [ethminer](https://github.com/ethereum/cpp-ethereum) version 1.2.9 or higher.
+We support CPU and GPU mining with [ethminer](https://github.com/ethereum-mining/ethminer) version 1.2.9 or higher.
+Current versions do not do CPU mining so an older version is necessary to CPU mine on testnet.

 #### ETH balance
 To run smartpool you must have a Ropsten testnet account with least 0.5 Ether.
 You can get testnet Ethers from [metamask faucets](https://faucet.metamask.io/) or ping us on our [gitter channel](https://gitter.im/SmartPool/Lobby).